sweekriti544/SweekritiCS554P1/DESIGN.md

 ## 4) Implementation
 The service exposes a single route, `GET /convert?lbs=<number>`.
 It computes kilograms with the formula `kg = lbs * 0.45359237`, rounds the result to three decimals, and returns JSON in the shape `{ "lbs": <number>, "kg": <number>, "formula": "kg = lbs * 0.45359237" }`.
 Inputs are validated: if `lbs` is missing or not a number the API returns **400 Bad Request**; if `lbs` is negative or not finite (NaN/Infinity) it returns **422 Unprocessable Entity**.

+**Logging & service management:** Express (via Morgan) writes one line per request to standard output. systemd-journald automatically captures those lines into the OS “journal” and rotates them-i.e., it keeps recent logs and, when size/time limits are reached, it compresses or discards older entries so logs don’t grow forever.
+No app-specific log files are created.
+The app runs as the non-root ec2-user under systemd; it’s enabled to start at boot and configured with Restart=always, so if the process crashes or the VM reboots, systemd brings it back.

-Requests are logged by Express using Morgan; logs go to stdout and are collected/rotated by the OS via systemd-journald—no custom log files are created.
-The app runs as the non-root `ec2-user` under **systemd**, set to restart on failure and start at boot.
-It listens on `0.0.0.0:8080`, while **NGINX** listens on port 80 and proxies to `127.0.0.1:8080`.
-For HTTPS, the hostname `13-222-58-121.sslip.io` maps to the instance IP, allowing **Certbot** to obtain a Let’s Encrypt certificate; NGINX then terminates TLS on port 443.
+**Networking:** the app listens on 0.0.0.0:8080; NGINX listens on port 80 and forwards requests to 127.0.0.1:8080.
+For HTTPS, 13-222-58-121.sslip.io maps to the instance IP so Certbot can obtain a Let’s Encrypt certificate; NGINX then terminates TLS on port 443.

 ---